ser-2007/vagrant/README.md

 # vagrant

-# First we must install the vagrant to our local machine
+# First we installed the vagrant to our local machine
 # Install Vagrant
 https://www.vagrantup.com/docs/installation